icyphy/lf-buckler/README.md

 lfc BucklerLED.lf
 ```

-You should see something like this:
+You should see something like this.
+Code will be auto flashed onto device if connected.

 ```
 Generating code for: file:/Users/eal/git/lf-buckler/src/BucklerLED.lf